-Many people refer to Touch Typing as the “Most Useful and the Most Important Skill” they’ve ever learnt in school.
+Many people refer to Touch Typing as the “Most Useful and the Most Important Skill” they’ve ever learnt.

 Understanding a few ideas about typing will get you a solid ground for improving your typing rate and eventually will make you a fluent touch-typist.